spacemanspiff/uLoader/readme.txt

 fat:/uloader.cfg

 in preference order.

+NOTE: the last releases add the .cfg to the HDD and don't need the SD for it

 To do that, press A on game icon's and you'll access a screen that will give you the options to add/erase the game from favorites screen (erase action only appears when you access from favorites)